Cessna T-37 Tweet: Production

+Further development and concept aircraft

+A dedicated attack variant of the T-37, referred to as the A-37 Dragonfly, was developed during the 1960s.
+This was largely in response to the Vietnam War, for which the USAF came to recognize the need for dedicated counter-insurgency aircraft (COIN) aircraft to engage with the ground forces of North Vietnam.
+Being derived from the T-37, the USAF had determined that an prospective COIN model would need to be able to carry a far greater payload, have more endurance, and possess better short-field performance.
+Specific alterations made included the adoption of strengthened wings, the use of larger wingtip fuel tanks of 360 L capacity, additional avionics suitable for battlefield communications, navigation, and targeting, toughened landing gear that were suitable for rough-field operation, and the fitting of a General Electric-supplied GAU-2B/A 7.62 mm "Minigun" Gatling-style machine gun capable of a rate of fire of 3,000 rounds/minute and 1,500 rounds of ammunition that was installed in the aircraft's nose along with an accompanying gunsight and gun camera.
+Three stores pylons were installed on each wing that were compatible with various munitions.
+This A-37 would not only be used in frontline combat in Vietnam, but was also exported to various other air forces, including several South American nations.

-Cessna proposed a number of innovative variants of the Tweet that never went into production.
+Cessna proposed a number of innovative variants of the T-37 that never went into production.
 In 1959, Cessna built a prototype of a light jet transport version of the T-37, designated the Cessna Model 407, which was stretched 2 ft to accommodate a four-place pressurized cockpit with an automobile-type configuration.
 Only a wooden mockup of the Model 407 was constructed.
 The project was cancelled due to insufficient customer interest.

-The company also proposed a similar four-place military light transport, the Model 405, with a big, clamshell canopy, but it was never built.
+The company also proposed a similar four-place military light transport, the Model 405, with a large clamshell canopy, but it was never built.

 In response to a United States Navy "Tandem Navy Trainer" (TNT) requirement, Cessna proposed a T-37 with a modified fuselage featuring a tandem cockpit.
 The Navy selected the North American T-2 Buckeye, instead.

-Cessna proposed various other trainer derivatives for the US Navy and Air Force, including a vertical takeoff version based on the TNT configuration and incorporating lift-jet pods in the wings, but none of them reached the prototype stage.
+Cessna proposed various other trainer derivatives for the US Navy and USAF, including a vertical takeoff version based on the TNT configuration and incorporating lift-jet pods in the wings, but none of them reached the prototype stage.